 Next, limited functionality.
 There are tens of different cryptocurrency wallets already, but most of them offer basic primitive functions of sending coins from one wallet to another.
 That’s simply not enough.

-If cryptocurrencies want to compete with online banking, Visa/Mastercard, Paypal or Venmo, they have to deliver at least the same features that people are accustomed to: regular payments, various types of accounts, simple recovery, built-in bill payments, mobile top up, encrypted messaging, and even marketplace.
+If cryptocurrencies want to compete with online banking, Visa/Mastercard, Paypal or Venmo, they have to deliver at least the same features that people are accustomed to regular payments, various types of accounts, simple recovery, built-in bill payments, mobile top-up, encrypted messaging, and even marketplace.
 Some of the networks have/will have one or two items from this list but there’s no unified open platform yet.

 It’s very hard to find places that accept cryptocurrency

 Despite the media buzz around Bitcoin, the growth of cryptocurrency acceptance has declined.
 It’s primarily related to excessive Bitcoin fees and high volatility.
-Hopefully, Paytomat supports several coins, and hedges merchants against the exchange rate risks by allowing to accept fiat currency to their bank account.
+Hopefully, Paytomat supports several coins, and hedges merchants against the exchange rate risks by allowing them to accept fiat currency to their bank account.

 In any case, right now there are only a couple of resources that you can use in order to look for crypto-friendly places.
 Typically, they are represented in the form of a map which is rather visual.
-The problem with such services, is that you can’t be sure that a certain merchant still accepts cryptocurrency which leads to customer dissatisfaction, and decreases the level of trust.
+The problem with such services is that you can’t be sure that a certain merchant still accepts cryptocurrency which leads to customer dissatisfaction, and decreases the level of trust.

-If we assume that cryptocurrency will indeed become the next generation’s payment system for financial and non financial operations, then scalability has to be one of the main priorities.
+If we assume that cryptocurrency will indeed become the next generation’s payment system for financial and non-financial operations, then scalability has to be one of the main priorities.

 The market is still unregulated